MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Python3.x/LibrariesFrameworks/pytest/Docs/Fixtures/README.md

     request.addfinalizer(fin)
     return smtp_connection  # provide the fixture value

-Here’s the equipments fixture changed to use addfinalizer for cleanup:
+Here's the equipments fixture changed to use addfinalizer for cleanup:

 # content of test_yield3.py